 Links of Interest to Exchange Community

-- USA Study Abroad: The U.S. Department of State’s new website went live in time for International Education Week November 16-20, 2015.
-The site aims to provide more resources to increase and diversify U.S. student participation in study abroad programs around the world.
+- USA Study Abroad: The U.S. Department of State’s site aims to provide more resources to increase and diversify U.S. student participation in study abroad programs around the world.

 - U.S. Dept. of State, Bureau of Educational and Cultural Affairs: Detailed information about cultural exchange programs of many kinds (year-long, short-term, high school, university, professionals, etc.) both for U.S. citizens looking to go abroad and for non-U.S. citizens looking to come to the United States.

 - J-1 Visa Program – U.S. Department of State – Information on J-1 visas, the primary visa program for high school students coming to the U.S. J-1 visas are also in other international visitor programs (e.g., au pair, college, intern, and short-term summer/work programs).

 - Council on Standards for International Educational Travel — CSIET is a non-profit organization in the field of international educational travel and high school cultural exchange.
 Its mission is to “provide leadership and support for the exchange and educational communities to ensure that students are provided with safe and valuable international and cultural exchange experiences.”
 CSIET sets voluntary standards for exchange program organizations and develops industry “best practices.”

 - NAFSA Association of International Educators – Originally established after World War II as the National Association of Foreign Student Advisers to provide support to college-level officials involved in the education of foreign students coming to the U.S. The association’s mission changed over time both as more international students came to the U.S. and as more Americans began studying abroad and the name was changed in 1990.
 NAFSA provides resources and professional development to people working in all aspects of study abroad.